kosli-dev/cli/docs.kosli.com/content/get_familiar_with_Kosli/_index.md

 ### Web interface

-As you go throgh the guide you can also check the state of the project from the [web interface](https://app.kosli.com).
+As you go through the guide you can also check your progress from the [web interface](https://app.kosli.com).

 In the upper left corner there is a house icon.
 Next to it you can select which organization you want to view.
-All users have a personal organization that has the same name as your github login name.
-In addition you can be members of organizations that are shared within a company.
+Your personal organization has the same name as your github login name, and is the organization you will be using in this guide.

 # Environment